boeric/boeric.github.io/README.md

 ## network-viz

-Network visualization of some 400 nodes/links in 3d using the **d3-force-graph** npm module.
+Network visualization of subset of an **actual compute infrastructure** with some 400 nodes/links in 3d using the **d3-force-graph** npm module.
+As can be seen from the viz, some segments are disconnected from core infrastructure.
+The viz provides insights into the topology of the network that would be difficult to obtain through any other means.

 <img src="https://user-images.githubusercontent.com/4840824/84821893-b8ff0300-afd0-11ea-99f1-479179fd619a.png" width="700"/>

 See the project live [here](http://demo.boe.net:8000)

+How to use:
+- Hover over a node to see the node details
+- To zoom in/out, use the mouse wheel
+- To rotate, drag with the left mouse button down
+- To pan, drag with the right mouse button down

 Repo not yet published